The sun has been around for some five billion years and is expected to shine for another five billion years to come.

 |4||11H||→||42He + 2(0+1e + 00γ + 00ν)||26.7 MeV|

-More on stellar fusion in the Nucleosynthesis section of this book.
+More on stellar fusion in another section of this book.

 The first fusion bomb used liquefied deuterium (heavy hydrogen).
 Current "h-bombs" are dry thermonuclear weapons.
 The fuel of choice is lithium deuteride (lithium-6 deuteride to be more precise).